Lothindir/API-2021-SMTP/README.md

 ## _messages.utf8_

 In this file you will find two templates of messages you could send.
 Each message starts with a subject line and ends with `----------------` (16 dashes).
-You can add as many messages as you like, the app will chose one randomly and assign it to a prank.
+You can add as many messages as you like, the app will chose one and assign it to a prank.

 ## _victims.utf8_